US Democrats to announce two articles of impeachment against Donald Trump | DW | 10.12.2019

 Top Republican Doug Collins countered that the effort was simply "a good PR move" for Democrats ahead of next year's presidential elections.
 "It's all political," Collins said.
 "Where's the impeachable offense?
 Why are we here?"

 The nine-hour, combative hearing on Monday allowed Democrats to consolidate their arguments and evidence against Trump, and came as the Department of Justice released a report that found no bias in the investigations against Trump's aides.
-The report effectively undermined Trump's argument that the DoJ investigations were politically motivated.
+The report effectively undermined Trump's argument that the Department of Justice investigations were politically motivated.

 The impeachment proceedings hinge on allegations that Trump abused his power as president by pressuring Ukraine to announce an investigation into his political rival Joe Biden.